corda/corda/docs/source/running-the-demos.rst

 - Requesting Cash via Web ...
 - Successfully processed Cash Issue request

-If you want to see flow activity enter in node's shell ``run stateMachinesAndUpdates``.
+If you want to see flow activity enter in node's shell ``flow watch``.
 It will display all state machines running currently on the node.

 Launch the Explorer application to visualize the issuance and transfer of cash for each node: